EKS Default Namespace Deletion Incident Response Guide

 kubectl get pvc --all-namespaces

-# Verify all PVCs are Bound
+# Verify all PVCs are in Bound state

 # 8. Check PersistentVolume status